 Known as the Dental Imprint Program and conducted throughout the academic school year, this is an opportunity for students to get early exposure to the dental field.

 The program started in 2009 with four schools.
-Now, 10 Detroit Public Schools – including Dr. Benjamin Carson High School for Science and Medicine, Detroit School of Arts, Cass Technical High School and Renaissance High School – are involved.
+Now, 10 Detroit public schools – including Dr. Benjamin Carson High School for Science and Medicine, Detroit School of Arts, Cass Technical High School and Renaissance High School – are involved.

-In addition to her work with DPS, Young acts as a mentor for Tour for Diversity in Medicine or T4D, which is a “grassroots effort to educate, inspire and cultivate future minority physicians and dentists.”
+In addition to her work with DPSCD, Young acts as a mentor for Tour for Diversity in Medicine or T4D, which is a “grassroots effort to educate, inspire and cultivate future minority physicians and dentists.”
 She and other professionals travel nationally to educate undergraduate students of underrepresented minorities about careers in the medical field.

 “It was a very cultivating environment,” Young says.
 “Teachers believed in me and took an interest in my interests.”